mulllhausen/software-notes/debian7os-setup.md

 download the crt file and place it in `/etc/ssl/certs/myhostname.com.crt`

-if there is an intermediate certificate (pem) file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem`.
+if there is an intermediate certificate file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem`.

 if the root certificate authority file is not in `/etc/ssl/certs` (eg `/etc/ssl/certs/startcom_ca.pem` for startssl.com) then also download this file and place it in `/usr/share/ca-certificates/mozilla/startcom_ca.pem` then link to it like so:

     sudo ln -s /usr/share/ca-certificates/mozilla/startcom_ca.pem /etc/ssl/certs/startcom_ca.pem

-concatenate the crt and intermediate pem file:
+if your certificate authority provided you with an intermediate crt file then its a good idea to concatenate it into the crt file. this way any clients (eg web browsers) which cannot obtain the intermediate crt file from the certificate authority directly, or which do not have this certificate on disk will download and verify it as part of the ssl handshake process. make sure the intermediate file is in pem (not der) format, then concatenate the crt and intermediate pem files:

     sudo touch x
     sudo chown bob:bob x